-DMA B (DA 2, 3, 6) consists of 1.400 acres which has approximately 83.5% impervious land cover.
-This area includes the fitness and residential building at the northern side of the site, the Forster extension from the intersection with El Camino Real, the parking lot at the northeast corner and half of the roof runoff for the southernmost residential building.
-It also includes landscaping and sidewalk adjacent to the buildings.
-Runoff from the building will be piped to an underground storm drain pipe system which will convey runoff to the east along Forster diversion manhole.
-Runoff from the drive aisle, parking stall areas and landscape areas will sheet flow to curb and gutter where it will be collected by a catch basin.
-Storm water from catch basin will be piped to the same diversion manhole.
-The diversion manhole will convey lower flows to a Modular Wetlands System (MWS) for treatment (BMP B) via a weir within the manhole.
-Stormwater will be treated within the MWS and then piped to the south to an underground storm drain detention system (System B).
-Higher flow rates in the diversion manhole will be confluence with the treated flow rate from the MWS and then piped to System B. Downstream of System B, storm water will be conveyed to the existing 15" storm drain pipe at the southernmost point of the project.
-From this connection, stormwater will be piped to the existing catch basin at the southernmost corner of the property and then to the southwest via an existing 10" outlet pipe (Outlet 2).
-The 10" storm drain line carries runoff to the southwest and ultimately discharges into the public storm drain system in Del Obispo Street.
-The storm drain main in Del Obispo St. slopes west to the intersection of Camino Capistrano and Del Obispo.
+DMA B (DA 2) consists of 1.018 acres which has approximately 84% impervious land cover.
+This area includes the PAC building and the northwest corner of the property.
+Runoff from the building, sidewalk and a portion of the drive isle will be collected to the nearest grated inlet then piped to a diversion manhole.
+The diversion manhole will convey lower flows to a Modular Wetlands System (MWS) for treatment via a weir within the manhole.
+Stormwater will be treated within the MWS and then piped to an underground storm drain detention system.
+High flow rates in the diversion manhole will be confluence with the treated flow rate from the MWS and then piped to the underground storm drain detention system directly.
+Once the underground detention system has reached maximum capacity, the storm water is piped out to daylight out the landscape and sheet flow to a proposed v-gutter behind the retaining wall.
+Storm water is conveyed to the v-gutter behind the block wall and flows along the northern and eastern property lines.
+This v-gutter conveys runoff to the southeast corner of the site, as it does historically, where it is captured by a storm drain inlet.
+This inlet conveys runoff with an underground pipe to the east to a storm drain system in Del Obispo Street.
+The storm drains main in Del Obispo St. slopes south to the intersection of Camino Capistrano and Del Obispo

 With infiltration being infeasible, and due to the project's limited landscape area, a Flow-Based Compact Biofiltration BMP was selected for this DA as a Proprietary Biotreatment BMP.
 For this project, we have selected Bioclean's Modular Wetlands System Linear (MWS).
 MWS's are State of Washington TAPE and GULD approved for Basic, Enhanced and Metals/Phosphorus levels of treatment.
 Additionally, MWS provides media and planting for the region, and satisfies the definition of a biofiltration BMP.
-Per Appendix J of the TGD, Section J.3.2, MWS Linear satisfies the criteria to be considered a Proprietary Biotreatment BMPs and also satisfies the criteria for full trash capture.
+Per Appendix J of the TGD, Section J.3.2, MWS Linear satisfies the criteria to be considered a Proprietary Biotreatment BMPs and satisfies the criteria for full trash capture.